AdeleyeAnne/DSA-CAPSTONE-PROJECT./Data AlaysisProject2/README.md

 # PowerBI Project

 ## 📋Project Topic : Amazon Product Review Analysis

 ## 📔Project overview
-with analysing product and customer review data to generate insights that can

-guide product improvement, marketing strategies, and customer engagement.
+This project aimed at analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.

+### Dataset Description :
+The dataset contains information scraped from Amazon product pages, including:

+• Product details: name, category, price, discount, and ratings

+• Customer engagement: user reviews, titles, and content

+• Each row represents a unique product, with aggregated reviewer data stored as comma-separated values

+  .
+Total Records: 1,465 rows

+  .
+TotalFields: 16 columns

 ### project Objectives
 1. What is the average discount percentage by product category?
 2. How many products are listed under each category?
 3. What is the total number of reviews per category?